cabintech/FXCoreMP/doc/toon.md

 development and interpretation of source code.
 There is no logical reason modern assembly needs to be cryptic with a fixed uniform format.
 There is plenty of processing power on the machines used to build assembler code to provide a richer syntax and something closer to a high level language experience.
-This is not a new concept, the roots of [High Level Assembly (HLA)[(https://en.wikipedia.org/wiki/High_Level_Assembly) are from the 1990's.
+This is not a new concept, the roots of [High Level Assembly (HLA)](https://en.wikipedia.org/wiki/High_Level_Assembly) are from the 1990's.

 HLAs in their modern form are exhibited in [HLA v2](https://www.randallhyde.com/AssemblyLanguage/HighLevelAsm/index.html) which has goals very similar to this project.
 However the abstractions and implementation are much too complex to implement in the FXCore instruction set.
 HLA is more oriented to general purpose computers than specialty processors like DSPs.
-For this project it seemed much simpler to expand the macro processor to recognize an alternate (and yet still simple) syntax.
+For this project it seemed much simpler to expand the macro processor to recognize a more expressive (and yet still simple) syntax.